Cherreads

 Ravon hesitated, his grip tightening on his hilt.
 "I'll hurt you."

 "Who do you think you're talking to?"
-Darius laughed, crossing his massive arms over his chest.
+Darius laughed, crossing his arms over his chest.
 "Hit me."

 Ravon's arms vibrated painfully from the recoil.
 Darius hadn't moved a single inch.
-There wasn't even a red mark on his skin.

 "Defense enchantment," Darius stated calmly.
 The red aura vanished.